Distance and intersection number in the curve graph of a surface: Conclusion

 \section{Conclusion}

 The basic problem that was studied in this paper is how to reduce intersection number between two curves without reducing distance.
-The tools that we used were closely related to those in \cite{BMM}, where the concept of an {\it efficient geodesic} joining two vertices in the non-separating curve graph first appeared.
-In particular, we discovered that certain surgeries that had played a major role in \cite{BMM} lead us in a natural way to the discovery of {\it spiral surgery}.
+The tools that we used were closely related to those in \cite{BMM}, where the concept of an efficient geodesic joining two vertices in the non-separating curve graph first appeared.
+Reference arcs, defined in \cite{BMM}, give a natural metric for the complexity of the geodesics when we consider them in this paper's context: the polygonal decomposition.
+In particular, certain surgeries that had played a major role in \cite{BMM} led us in a natural way to the discovery of {\it spiral surgery}.

-In \Cref{s:reduce-i}, we formalized how a surgery can reduce the intersection number between two curves while preserving both the length and the efficiency of a given efficient path between them. \Cref{s:spiral surgery} then applied these results to a specific surgery along sequences of rectangles in $\Dec{v,w}$ and proved that such a surgery can maintain distance in $\mathcal{C}(S)$ while reducing the intersection number.
+In Section \ref{ss:extended-dot-graphs}, we formalized how a surgery can reduce the intersection number between two curves while preserving both the length and the efficiency of a given efficient path between them.
+Section \ref{ss:main-theorem} then applied these results to a specific surgery along sequences of rectangles in $\Dec{v,w}$ and proved that such a surgery can maintain distance in $\mathcal{C}(S)$ while reducing the intersection number.